grafana/oats/README.md

 ## Docker Compose

 Describes the docker-compose file(s) to use for the test.
-The files typically defines the instrumented application you want to test and optionally some dependencies, e.g. a database server to send requests to.
+The files typically define the instrumented application you want to test and optionally some dependencies, e.g. a database server to send requests to.
-You don't need (and should have) to define the observability stack (e.g. prometheus, grafana, etc.), because this is provided by the test framework (and may test different versions of the observability stack, e.g. OTel Collector and Grafana Alloy).
+You don't need (and shouldn't have) to define the observability stack (e.g. Prometheus, Grafana, etc.), because this is provided by the test framework (and may test different versions of the observability stack, e.g. OTel Collector and Grafana Alloy).